Xonatron/Xonatron/README.md

 > "The difference between who you are and who you want to be... is what you do." - Bill Phillips

 > "Life is difficult.
 This is a great truth, one of the greatest truths.
 It is a great truth because once we truly see this truth, we transcend it.
 Once we truly know that life is difficult-once we truly understand and accept it-then life is no longer difficult.
-Because once it is accepted, the fact that life is difficult no longer matters." ― M. Scott Peck"
+Because once it is accepted, the fact that life is difficult no longer matters." ― M. Scott Peck

 > "Yes, there were times, I'm sure you knew
 > When I bit off more than I could chew